Dark Ages Gaming at Dogs of War 2017

 Even as the Rus Abbott was doing his worst on the hindquarters of the Iberian cavalry, the opposite flank was starting to go badly wrong as the Vikings came under attack from more Spanish Hidalgos - the Rus reserves had not been numerous to stem the gaping wound in their front line created as the Spaniards exploited their breakthrough with vim and vigor.

-As many men fell under the baleful influence of Sergey Bubka's platted massive helmet, the Rus now hold the centre of the board with no meaningful opposition left to oppose them.
+Driven forward by throughts of Olaf the Goat-Impregnator's hairy toilet paper, the Rus now hold the centre of the board with no meaningful opposition left to oppose them.
 They now needed to turn out to the flanks - exploiting the success on the right, and also shoring up the debacle on the left.

 The Rus Abbot knocks it out of the park and takes down the last remaining Spanish knight.
 This battle now looks almost won, at least on this flank.